 7. Pan con Tomate Recipe (Toasted bread with tomato, olive oil, and ham)

 All (if not most) of the types of Spanish Tapas Food that I have been recreating are easy enough to make at home.
-One of these traditional Spanish tapas which easily won my heart is Pan con Tomate.
+One of these traditional Spanish tapas that easily won my heart is Pan con Tomate.

 Tomatoes are juicy and flavorful on their own, but once bread and herbs come in, they take this well-loved fruit to a whole other level.